On modular categories O for quantized symplectic resolutions: Alcoves

 \section{Alcoves}

-This is a technical section, out goal here is to discuss various things related to alcoves defined by the walls $\Gamma$ and the subsets $\tilde{\Sigma}_\Gamma$.
+This is a technical section, our goal here is to discuss various things related to alcoves defined by the walls $\Gamma$ and the subsets $\tilde{\Sigma}_\Gamma\subset \Sigma_\Gamma$.
 Here we only deal with questions from elementary combinatorial geometry.

 We start with a finitely generated lattice $\param_{\Z}$, a finite collection of codimension one sublattices to be called {\it walls}.
 For each wall $\Gamma$, we have a primitive element $\alpha_\Gamma\in \param_\Z^*$ defined up to a sign with $\Gamma=\ker \alpha_\Gamma$.
 Further, for each $\Gamma$ we fix a finite saturated subset $\tilde{\Sigma}_\Gamma\subset \Q$.
 Let $\Sigma_\Gamma$ denote the set of classes of elements from $\tilde{\Sigma}_\Gamma$ in $\Q/\Z$.